 Yes.
 The PigeonShip model was built to scale exponentially.
-PigeonShip will spread across all local markets through the country and world.
-But first… Utah.
+PigeonShip will spread across all local markets throughout the USA and then the world.

 What are some of the strangest things shipped so far using PigeonShip?

-The weirdest items PigeonShipped so far include gun safes and vintage vehicles, but probably the funniest is a man returning all his girlfriends belongings due to a ‘mishap’.
-PigeonShip is a great way to return something, especially when you don’t want to see the receiver.
+The weirdest items PigeonShipped has transported so far include gun safes and vintage vehicles.
+But probably the funniest is a man returning all his girlfriend’s belongings due to a ‘mishap’.
+PigeonShip is a great way to return something, especially when you don’t want to interact with the receiver in person.

 What can your ‘Pigeons’ expect in revenue from shipping items?
 Should people consider being a Pigeon before picking up a pizza or newspaper delivery job?

-PigeonShip doesn’t limit money that can be earned.
-However, the ‘income generating’ model of PigeonShip was not created to make someone rich, it was rather created to supplement hard working peoples incomes that commute back and forth.
-It wasn’t necessarily created so somebody could drive around all day and deliver items.
+PigeonShip doesn’t limit the money that can be earned.
+However, the ‘income generating’ model of PigeonShip was not created to make someone rich, it was rather created to supplement hardworking people’s incomes that commute back and forth.
+It wasn’t necessarily created, so somebody could drive around all day and deliver items.
 This would simply be UPS.
 It takes very little effort to earn income.
 If you are responsible and good with people, you will earn money.